WWE News: Eric Bischoff Talks John Cena’s Future And If He Could Turn Heel

 Bischoff isn’t sure if Cena will ever get back in the ring, but he thinks it is possible.

-“Weill we Cena in the ring again?
+“Will we see Cena in the ring again?
 I’m sure we will.
 And I think that drive and desire to get back in front of a crowd?
 There’s nothing like that.”

-Over the last year-and-a-half, John Cena has been in a mere three matches, and one was the cinematic experience against Wyatt.
+Over the last 18 months, John Cena has been in three matches, and one was the cinematic experience against Wyatt.
 There is no word on when or if he’ll ever be back in a WWE ring, but the window to turn him heel is closing.